LeeMartin77/leemartin77.github.io/JekyllSite/_posts/2023-02-09-beware-the-increment.markdown

 ## What causes the mismatch

-What I've experienced in confusing iterations and increments often comes from breaking up a large piece of work into "smaller deliverables" - that are not actually deliverable in isolation.
+My experience in confusing iterations and increments often comes from breaking up a large piece of work into "smaller deliverables" - that are not actually deliverable in isolation.
 This results in a collection of small pieces of work, filled with chains of dependency between items, but also without the context of a coherent whole.
 Change is hindered because it makes it hard to consider a piece of work as part of its whole, while also pieces are risky to change (or disregard) as they may be assumed to be complete further in the plan.
 The project ends up looking agile from the outside - but with few of the actual benefits of fast change, feedback loops or targeted focus.

 There are two core issues that often lie at the heart of this mismatch.
 The first is the reluctance of a business to rethink (or even just throw away) "completed" planning work, taking forms like customer interviews, prototype designs, roadmap exercises or quarterly/annual goals.
 While there is a need to plan ahead at a strategic level, the pain is when this plan becomes overly prescriptive and specific - doubly so if it is then communicated to users or shareholders.
 The business might then choose to change its tactical plan for delivering the work, only to find itself hobbled by a strategic plan that stands at odds to this delivery.